 order to achieve that goal a non-profitable charitable organization was formed named “The Foundation For Health Education, Service and Research” and the Sapporo Dental College and

 Hospital (SDCH) was the first project under this organization.
-Some eminent personalities and professionals of the country who directly contributed and continuously guided for realization of SDCH dream are Mr. Nurul H Khan, a former Secretary, Govt. of Bangladesh and Chairman of the Governing Body since inception of the institution, Prof. S. A. Ashraf, a renowned General Surgeon of the Subcontinent and Founder Principal, Mr. M. Asafuddowlah, former Secretary and a distingushied personality in cultural areas, Mr. Zakir Ahmed Khan, former Secretary, Professor Dr. Mesbah Uddin Ahmed, a renowned Scientist and former VC of Jagannath University, Late A. N. M. Eusuf, Late Hedayat Ahmed, former Secretaries, Late Sha_qul Aziz Mukul, an eminent journalist and Late Dr. Aref Masud, member, FHESR.
+Some eminent personalities and professionals of the country who directly contributed and continuously guided for the realization of the SDCH dream are Mr. Nurul H Khan, a former Secretary, Govt. of Bangladesh and Chairman of the Governing Body since the inception of the institution, Prof. S. A. Ashraf, a renowned General Surgeon of the Subcontinent and Founder Principal, Mr. M. Asafuddowlah, former Secretary and a distinguished personality in cultural areas, Mr. Zakir Ahmed Khan, former Secretary, Professor Dr. Mesbah Uddin Ahmed, a renowned Scientist and former VC of Jagannath University, Late A. N. M. Yusuf, Late Hedayat Ahmed, former Secretaries, Late Sha_qul Aziz Mukul, an eminent journalist, and Late Dr. Aref Masud, member, FHESR.

-Significant contribution is also being received from Dr. Mesbah Ul Haque, Dr. Mohammad Nayeem and Mr. Ashadul Islam, members of FHESR, since initiation of project’s formal procedure.
+A significant contribution is also being received from Dr. Mesbah Ul Haque, Dr. Mohammad Nayeem, and Mr. Ashadul Islam, members of FHESR, since the initiation of the project’s formal procedure.

-Since its inception, Sapporo Dental College is making continuous endeavor to make it a center
+Since its inception, Sapporo Dental College is making a continuous endeavor to make it a center

 of excellence for dental education and clinical training for undergraduate dental students and

-had plans for further expansion to start post graduate programs and simultaneous in introduction of advanced clinical training.
+had plans for further expansion to start post-graduate programs and simultaneous the introduction of advanced clinical training.
 The fact which was once a dream now becomes the reality by starting FCPS training as the first private dental institution of the country with recognition from BCPS.

-The institution is the pioneer of community based dental research aimed for improvement of oral health status of the rural people in Bangladesh, and continuously setting up programme to serve the underprivileged.
-The Institute has successfully accomplished many community dental service projects in the grass root level, among them the most recent one was supported by the Embassy of Japan.
+The institution is the pioneer of community-based dental research aimed at improving the oral health status of the rural people in Bangladesh, and continuously setting up programme to serve the underprivileged.
+The Institute has successfully accomplished many community dental service projects at the grass-root level, among them the most recent one was supported by the Embassy of Japan.
 Besides, nationwide dental and medical camps are continuously performed to extend service to the remote areas of the country where dental and medical services are scarce and almost non-existent.